djvill/APLS/doc/getting-started.md

 For example, the file `FH10pairs.eaf` contains the minimal pairs task from the interviewee FH10.[^eaf] Some interview sections are split into multiple transcripts (e.g., `interview1`, `reading2`).

-[^eaf]: The `.eaf` part of the transcript name reflects the original transcript file, which was created in the transcription program [Elan](https://archive.mpi.nl/tla/elan).
+[^eaf]: The `.eaf` part of the transcript name reflects the original transcript file, which was created in the transcription program [Elan].

 ### Annotations and layers